timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XVIII-CYBERSECURITY AND INFRASTRUCTURE SECURITY AGENCY/Part A-Cybersecurity and Infrastructure Security.md

     * (P) To carry out the functions of the national cybersecurity and communications integration center under section 659 of this title.

     * (Q) To carry out the requirements of the Chemical Facility Anti-Terrorism Standards Program established under subchapter XVI and the secure handling of ammonium nitrate program established under part J of subchapter VIII, or any successor programs.

+    * (R) To encourage and build cybersecurity awareness and competency across the United States and to develop, attract, and retain the cybersecurity workforce necessary for the cybersecurity related missions of the Department, including by—

+      * (i) overseeing elementary and secondary cybersecurity education and awareness related programs at the Agency;

+      * (ii) leading efforts to develop, attract, and retain the cybersecurity workforce necessary for the cybersecurity related missions of the Department;

+      * (iii) encouraging and building cybersecurity awareness and competency across the United States; and

+      * (iv) carrying out cybersecurity related workforce development activities, including through—

+        * (I) increasing the pipeline of future cybersecurity professionals through programs focused on elementary and secondary education, postsecondary education, and workforce development; and

+        * (II) building awareness of and competency in cybersecurity across the civilian Federal Government workforce.

 * #### (2) Reallocation
   * The Secretary may reallocate within the Agency the functions specified in sections 653(b) and 654(b) of this title, consistent with the responsibilities provided in paragraph (1), upon certifying to and briefing the appropriate congressional committees, and making available to the public, at least 60 days prior to the reallocation that the reallocation is necessary for carrying out the activities of the Agency.